16 Iconic Dishes in Adelaide To Try at Least Once

 Banjaan Borani: Parwana Kitchen

 Prepare yourself for a sensory explosion in the form of Parwana Kitchen’s signature eggplant dish, the Banjaan Borani.
-Perfected over the years, the Afghan cuisine is one step away from spiritual enlightenment and is available to enjoy for lunch or dinner in their Henley Beach Road location or on certain evenings at Plant 4 Bowden.
-The Banjaan Borani is made up of an eggplant simmered in fresh tomato sauce and topped with garlic yoghurt and mint, to be completed with rice, some Torshi (spicy pickled vegetables) and Naan bread.
-If you’re inspired by this standout dish, you can recreate it at home thanks to the Parwana Book of recipes.
+Perfected over the years, the Afghan cuisine is available for lunch or dinner in their Henley Beach Road location.
+The dish – eggplant simmered in fresh tomato sauce and topped with garlic yoghurt and mint – is best served with rice, some Torshi (spicy pickled vegetables) and Naan bread.

 124B Henley Beach Road, Torrensville

-Salivating after reading our roundup of Adelaide's standout dishes?
+Are you hungry after reading our roundup of the most iconic dishes in Adelaide?
 Us too.
-For more foodie inspo, check out where to wine and dine your special someone or find Adelaide's best Italian food.
+For more foodie inspo, check out where to wine and dine your special someone or find Adelaide’s best Italian food.